open-telemetry/opentelemetry.io/content/en/blog/2022/tail-sampling/index.md

 end up in the same agent/collector.
 But there may be additional overhead with implementing this exporter, such as configuring it.

+Another limitation to consider is that since OpenTelemetry does not propagate metadata that would let a backend re-weight counts – for example, P95, P99, and total events – you’re only getting a look at the measurements of sampled data, not accurate measurements in regards to _all_ data.
+Let’s say you’ve configured your sampler to keep 25% of all traces.
+If the backend doesn’t know it’s only operating on 25% of all data, any measurement it produces will be inaccurate.
+One way to get around this is to attach metadata to your spans that tells the backend what the sample rate is, that will allow the backend to then accurately measure things such as total span count for a given period of time.
+The Sampling SIG is currently working on this concept.

 Finally, as OpenTelemetry is still an evolving project, many components are under active development, including the tail sampling processor and the collector.
 For the tail sampling processor, there is currently an [open